 When enabled, IPS may consume a lot of resources.
 The following article describes how to optimize IPS engine values:

-Another effective way to reduce the overall memory usage of a device is to lower the amount of workers running.
+Another effective way to reduce the overall memory usage of a device is to lower the number of workers running.
 For more details, refer to the following article: Technical Tip: Reduce memory usage by reducing the number of spawned daemons

 FortiGates with memory usage already high might activate memory conserve mode during FortiGuard updates.
 As the databases grow with new objects and IP addresses on each update, the recommendation is to perform ISDB updates during quieter periods when memory usage is anticipated to be lower on the unit.

 With the update implemented in October 2023, the size of the ISDB has surged by 30%.
 Consequently, there is an elevated risk of the system entering conserve mode, particularly on lower-end FortiGate hardware units that are already experiencing high memory consumption.
-Refer to the following article: Technical Tip: FortiGate is entering into Conserve Mode during FortiGuard Updates
+Refer to the following KB article: Technical Tip: FortiGate is entering into Conserve Mode during FortiGuard Updates

-Note: Switch the ISDB database to be used only when needed Technical Tip: Script for reducing memory usage in small FortiGates experiencing conserve mode |
+Note: Technical Tip: How to optimize the Memory consumption Technical Tip: Script for reducing memory usage in small FortiGates experiencing conserve mode Technical Note: Priority of session-ttl settings in FortiGate |

 The Fortinet Security Fabric brings together the concepts of convergence and consolidation to provide comprehensive cybersecurity protection for all users, devices, and applications and across all network edges.